Corgam/SS23_ADSP_TCF/README.md

 # Welcome to the SS23_ADSP_TCF Repository!

 This is an official repository for the `Tangible Climate Futures` project for the `(Advanced) Distributed Systems Prototyping SS23` course at TU Berlin.
+The description and the structure of our project, together with a detailed structure of implemented JSON objects, can be found in our [wiki](https://github.com/Corgam/SS23_ADSP_TCF/wiki).

 Project Developers: